Andrew H. Woods papers

 Biographical / Historical

 Andrew H. Woods (1872-1956) grew up in Martinsburg, West Virginia, where his father was a Presbyterian pastor.
 He attended Washington & Lee and graduated in 1893.
 He taught at private high schools in Pennsylvania and Massachusetts until he won a scholarship to the University of Pennsylvania Medical Department.
-After he graduated from UPenn, Woods accepted a position in Canton, China as the vice-president of the newly established Canton College.
+After he graduated from UPenn, Woods accepted a position in Guangzhou, China as the vice-president of the newly established Canton Christian College, which was later renamed Lingnan University.

 Woods met Fanny Sinclair, a member of Bryn Mawr’s class of 1901, in July 1899 at a convention in Northfield before he left for China.
-Her sister, Elsie Sinclair, had recently graduated from Bryn Mawr in 1897) and was living in Paotingfu with her husband, Cortlandt Van Rensselaer Hodge as missionaries.
+Her sister, Elsie Sinclair, had graduated from Bryn Mawr in 1897, and was living in Taiyuan (then referred to as Pao-ting-fu by Westerners) with her husband, Cortlandt Van Rensselaer Hodge as missionaries.
 In 1899, Woods left for China.
-Before he reaching Canton (he first stopped in England, Constantinople and India), he learned that Elsie Sinclair (Hodge) and her husband had been killed in the Boxer rebellion in 1900.
+Before he reaching Guangzhou (he first stopped in England, Constantinople and India), he learned that Elsie Sinclair (Hodge) and her husband had been killed during the Yihetuan Movement/Boxer Rebellion in 1900.

 In 1902, Woods returned to America to marry Fanny Sinclair.
-Although the college had temporarily relocated to Macao, Woods stayed in Canton and worked at the hospital.
+Although the college had temporarily relocated to Macau, Woods stayed in Guangzhou and worked at the hospital.
 Their first son, Thomas Sinclair Woods was born in 1907.
 Shortly after, the family moved to Bryn Mawr.
 Woods worked in the University of Pennsylvania clinic and at the Philadelphia General Hospital as the Assistant Neurologist and a teacher.

 After the war, the Rockefeller Foundation offered Woods a position as head of the Neurological department at the Peking Union Medical College, where he worked from 1920-1928.
 Finally, the family settled in Iowa City in 1929 at their home “Honglok” on the Iowa River.
 Woods took charge of the Iowa State Psychopathic Hospital and the Department of Psychiatry at the University of Iowa.
 During his time in Iowa, he became very active in civic matters in Iowa as well as the improvement of Iowa Mental Hospitals.
 He also wrote many scientific papers (1908-1948) on neurology, psychology and medical practice in China and the United States.